davidgilbertson/react-recollect/demo/README.md

 Now imports of `'react-recollect'` in the demo site will load from `react-recollect/dist`.

+Running `npm i` will undo this link, in which case you'll need to do it again to relink.

+Beware!
+Since this directory will have a `node_modules` directory, `react-dom` may be loaded from there, rather than the `demo/node_modules` directory.
+To be 100% certain you're replicating what users get, you'll want to release as a prerelease and install it from npm.
+This is also required to test that when the package is installed, it doesn't install any `node_modules` when it shouldn't (e.g. it should share hoistNonReactStatics with material-ui).

 Unlink with `npm i react-recollect`.

 Start the demo site: